bondhugula/pluto/README.md

 ```

 configure can be provided `--with-isl-prefix=<isl install location>` to build
-with another isl, otherwise the bundled isl is used.
+with another isl version; otherwise, the bundled isl is used.

 **Development version from Git:**